jlleongarcia/jlleongarcia/content/blog/ai-helpers.md

 ### Slides Creation Agent

+Presentations as a code, noways means AI driven ppt's.

 [SliDev is an awsome project](https://fossengineer.com/how-to-use-slidev/) to generate PPT as code - **leveraging VueJS**.

 I love the SliDev project so much, that [I forked it](https://github.com/JAlcocerT/slidev).